encse/adventure-time/README.md

 # Adventure time!
 A custom 404 page - in fact a text adventure - for my home page [csokavar.hu](https://csokavar.hu).
 The site has a few hidden items to discover and a text adventure felt like a nice addition.
-With the hope to bring back the feel of the classic genre for the 5 minutes one might want to spend on it.
+With the hope of bringing back the feel of the classic genre for the 5 minutes one might want to spend on it.

 The plot starts with the promising `Ouch, that hurts!
 What's this darkness?
 Where is everyone?` question and the player is expected to investigate the situation.
-It's a bit corny, but consider it to be a little parody made with ❤️.
+It's a bit corny, but the whole project is meant to be a little parody and made with ❤️.

 The game is written in TypeScript.
 The interaction follows the traditional verb + object pattern.
 IO is delegated to [xterm.js](https://xtermjs.org/) for authenticity and uses ansi escape sequences to spice up the terminal green setting.